 Flowers from April to September, small bead-like buds.

 Four green sepals larger then the four white petals

-Height - up to 5 cm.
+Height - up to 5 cm, but usually more squat.

 maturity of the seeds and hoeing can disperse them.
 A weed burner should destroy most of the plants and the seed.

 Paraquat, Diquat kill seedlings on contact, but more mature plants will require a systemic like Glyphosate.
 It will probably take more than one application due to the presence of seed.

 on paths a product containing a residual agent should prevent the seed from germinating for a while.